 Next generation sequencing has a great potential for new discovery in many and various biological and medical disciplines.
 This technology enables massively parallel sequencing of nucleic acid fragments to address a variety of experimental questions including DNA re-sequencing, SNP discovery, detection of structural variants, genome-wide measurement of mRNA transcripts levels and a number of other applications.

-The Illumina MiSeq is the newest addition to our next-generation sequencing suite.
-This platform can be used for a variety of applications including pilot studies to quality control larger HiSeq projects, sequencing small genomes such as microbial or viral samples or sequencing enriched target regions.
+The Illumina MiSeq can be used for a variety of more focused applications such as pilot studies to quality control larger NovaSeq projects, metagenomics, sequencing small genomes such as microbial or viral samples, targeted gene expression, or gene sequencing.
+The Miseq Sequencing process is certified and accredited for Diagnostics by the UNI EN ISO 15189:2013 (MED n.
+0013)..

 The Oxford Nanopore Technology MinION: the only portable real-time device for DNA and RNA sequencing.